 The Pinto cyclist will be honored in the 2019 edition of the Quebranta, and will come out with the number 1

-Alberto comes from making his Km records in a single day
+Alberto comes from doing his Km records in a single day

-Alberto, he made his record of kilometers in a single day in the Mallorca 312 cycle tour, where he invested a little more than9 hours in doing it
+Alberto, made his record of kilometers in a single day in Mallorca 312 cycle tour, where he invested a little more than 9 hours

 This is the complete interview:

 After so many kilometers and now your first QH arrives.
 How do you imagine the next June 22?

 Since my retirement, either because of my occupation as an ambassador for L'Etape du Tour or for any invitation, I had the opportunity to go to several cyclo-tourist and cyclo-sports events and the first thing that struck me about this whole world was the great level of the assistants, who take hours out of their day to day to prepare them and face them with level.

 La Quebrantahuesos is one of the most renowned tests of this universe and also of those that have the most echo within the professionalism for different reasons.

 Many professional excorredores are regulars and there is always a moment, a conversation, in which it comes out.
 But it has also been a topic of conversation with friends, fans and bike riders.
 They tell you things about the journey, the environment, the organization ...
 And of course, there always comes that 'Well someday I have to go'.